 Does it mean, that there is no, plan for remote driving communication?
 Let’s check than what 3GPP engineers are cooking in a frame of the 5G mobile network world [TR 22.186].

 When we open freshly cooked 3GPP Release 16 standard documents, or read 5GAA (5G Automotive Association) road-map, we can find a very interesting list of extensions to Release 14 (3GPP Release 15, delivers only PC5 improvements, traffic aggregation, 64QAM, diversity & short TTI).

-For our analysis, the most important is the use cases defined for a future of autonomous driving: Vehicle Platooning (a synchronized convoy of cars), Cooperative Operation, Sensor sharing, Remote Driving and Advanced Driving.
+For our analysis, the most important is the use cases defined for a future of autonomous driving: Vehicle Platooning (a synchronized convoy of cars), Cooperative Operation, Sensor sharing, Remote Driving, and Advanced Driving.
 A detailed list of planned use cases is presented in Table 5.

 Table 3, specify planned technical requirements for all 4 groups of future use cases.
-There is a plan for the remote driving!
+There is a plan for remote driving!

 In the body of the standard document we can read what were the intentions of engineers for that application [TR 22.886]:

 Remote driving is a concept in which a vehicle is controlled remotely by either a human operator or cloud computing.

 While autonomous driving needs a lot of sensors and sophisticated algorithms like object identification, remote driving with human operators can be realized using fewer of them.
 For example, if the onboard camera of the vehicle feeds the live video to a remote human operator, a human operator can easily understand the potential hazard of the vehicle without the assistance of any sophisticated computing.
 Based on this video, the remote operator sends commands to the vehicle.